Platon Rozhdestvensky: Return to Russia

 Upon his return to Russia, Platon was appointed Archbishop of Kishinev and Khotyn on March 20, 1914, before being transferred to the see of Kartalin and Kakheti on December 5, 1915.
 Platon remained there until the restoration of autocephaly of the Georgian Orthodox Church in 1917.
 On June 17, 1917, he was appointed the chairman of the missions department of the Holy Synod (lit. the council to Strengthen and Spread the Faith), and on August 13, 1917, to the rank of metropolitan with the title Metropolitan of Tiflis and Baku as well as Exarch of the Caucasus, unbeknownst to the council of the restoration of autocephaly of the Georgian church.
 Later, he served as bishop of Kherson and Odessa until having to flee due to the Russian Revolution in 1919.

 Platon was a major participant in the All-Russian Council, and was considered as a candidate for Patriarchate of the Russian Church.
 During the council, Platon suggested appointing a Greek bishop "who has studied in a Russian theological institute" in North America.
 He was also given the task of negotiating with the Bolsheviks during the Russian Revolution; in a speech on March 12, he expressed support for the freedom of the average citizen but warned against any form of violence.
 Later, on July 15, 1917, he denounced Russian rebel soldiers that participated in the series of armed demonstrations, at a funeral for the Cossacks who were killed there, stating "A feeling of deep sorrow and grief is caused by the actions of those Russian soldiers who, under the influence of agitators, are ready to put an end to their duty to the homeland and love for it".
 In December 1917 he was elected to the Holy Synod and represented a delegation in Kiev in January 1918 in order to address the movement for autocephaly in Ukraine.
 On February 22, 1918, he was appointed ruling hierarch of his at then diocese of Kherson and Odessa.

 Dispute with John Dudikoff

 Platon first met Father John Dudikoff sometime in 1913, over a disagreement over finances.
-Dudikoff followed Platon to Russia in which he claimed to have witnessed, in his expose, of various scandals of violence within the church, including adultery, homosexuality, orgies, embezzlement, prostitution and sexual assault.
+Dudikoff followed Platon to Russia where he claimed in an exposé to have witnessed various scandals of violence within the church, including adultery, homosexuality, orgies, embezzlement, prostitution and sexual assault.
 Platon was also accused of being a close advisor and friend of German ally Pavlo Skoropadsky and of instigating a pogrom while in Ukraine.
-Both would come to sue each other in 1923 over these accusations.
+Both sued each other in 1923 over these accusations.